GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

 \subsubsection{Successive Gating Strategy Formalized as Conditional Gating}

-Each marker \( m_k \) defines a basic gate that determines the logical status (e.g., positive or negative) of each cell.
+Each marker \( m_k \) defines a basic gate determining the logical state (e.g., positive or negative) of each cell.
 During the pathfinding process, the Turtle incrementally constructs a gating path by adding one marker gate at a time to the existing set of gates.
 Specifically, a single unit move of the Turtle extends the current gate \( g_i \), which comprises the markers \(\{m_1, m_2, \ldots, m_i\}\), by incorporating the next marker \( m_{i+1} \).

-This results in a new gate \( g_{i+1} \), effectively formed by the logical AND operation between \( g_i \) and \( m_{i+1} \).
+This results in a new gate \( g_{i+1} \), formed by the logical AND operation between \( g_i \) and \( m_{i+1} \).
 Consequently, the probability of a cell passing through gate \( g_{i+1} \) is determined using the product rule of probability:

 This formula underscores the conditional dependence of \( g_{i+1} \) on \( g_i \) and the sequential nature of the gating strategy employed by the Turtle.